FriendsOfTYPO3/extension_builder/Documentation/Configuration/Index.rst

 Global configuration
 ====================

-In the TYPO3 backend go to :guilabel:`Settings > Extension Configuration` and open the configuration of the Extension Builder.
-Here are several settings
+In the TYPO3 backend go to :guilabel:`Extensions > Installed Extensions`, search for `extension_builder` and open the extension configuration by clicking on the :guilabel:`Configure` button in the :guilabel:`Actions` column.
+Here are several settings configurable:
-configurable:

 +----------------------------+-------------------------------------------------------------------------------+------------------------------------+
 |**Setting**                 |**Description**                                                                |**Default**                         |